 The FDA is constantly working to strengthen the 510(k) program to adapt to new technologies and ensure its standards remain high.
 For your business, this means the 510(k) is not just a form to fill out; it’s your entry into a well-regulated system designed to protect patients.

-Do You Need to Submit a 510(k)?
+How to Know if You Need to Submit a 510(k)

 This is the big question.
 You’ll generally need to submit a 510(k) if you are: